 - Smartly-designed dust port to make dust collecting more effective

 - Only comes with one blade, and it tends to wear and tear quickly if you have to shave through nails or metal knots

 Quick Rundown Of Dewalt D26676

-- Powerful 5.5 Amp motor provides a smooth, even finish in the hardest of woods
+- Powerful 5.5 amp motor of the electric hand planner provides a smooth, even finish in the hardest of woods

-- 34,000 cuts per minute achieve a fast removal rate
+- The hand planer featuring 34,000 cuts per minute achieves a fast removal rate

 - Includes industry-standard large, resharpenable high speed steel blades for straight edging or framing applications